aluxnimm/outlookcaldavsynchronizer/README.md

 - *Profile name*: An arbitrary name for the profile, which will be displayed at the associated tab.
 - *Server settings*:
 	- **DAV Url:** URL of the remote CalDAV or CardDAV server.
 You should use a HTTPS connection here for security reason!
 The Url must end with a **/** e.g. **https://myserver.com/**
 	- If you only have a self signed certificate, add the self signed cert to the Local Computer Trusted Root Certification Authorities.
 You can import the cert by running the MMC as Administrator.
-If that fails, see section *'Debugging and more config options'*
+If that fails, see section *'Advanced options'*
 	- **Username:** Username to connect to the CalDAV server
 	- **Password:** Password used for the connection.
 The password will be saved encrypted in the option config file.
+	- **Use Google OAuth** Used for Google instead of entering the Password, see section Google below
 	- **Email address:** email address used as remote identity for the CalDAV server, necessary to synchronize the organizer
 - *Outlook settings*:
 	- **Outlook Folder:** Outlook folder that should be used for synchronization